 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full disclaimer.

-The RSI Oscillator points to a transition from a downward trend to an upward trend -- in cases where NKE's RSI Indicator exited the oversold zone, of 40 resulted in an increase in price.
+The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 63 cases where NKE's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 Following a 3-day Advance, the price is estimated to grow further.
 Considering data from situations where NKE advanced for three days, in of 288 cases, the price rose further within the following month.
 The odds of a continued upward trend are .